 - 350 CFM holley carb 2BBL (vg30 is an 181ci motor, a 350 is more than enough to cover)

-- Hood Risers is needed to cover the distributor.
+- Hood Risers is needed to clear both the carb and the distributor.

 - Extra 10FT of 14 – 16 gauge wires,